SampatDixit/sampatdixit.github.io/_posts/drive/guide/2023-09-23-getting-started.md

 1. Click Batch from the bottom and go to batch list screen and then click **NEW**
 2. Add a name to the batch, an optional description, if you have all students within the batch having same fees you can also add fees details and then hit **SAVE**

-> Tip: If you have a batch which starts at 4PM you can name the batch as 4–5PM batch, that’s easy to recognise and remember.
+:bulb: **TIP-** If you have a batch which starts at 4PM you can name the batch as **4–5 PM** batch, that’s easy to recognise and remember.